-In this paper, we present that most human relations though frail and fragile, have scientific basis and methodology behind them.
+In this paper, we present a seminal step into the "science of social programming" for computer and communication systems.
+Most human relations though frail and fragile, have scientific basis and methodology that are programmable behind them.
 Relations progress through incremental stages and become reflective gemstones in the emotional human bondage between people.
 Transactions, events, episodes and relations evolve and sparkle as desires and sentiments that become living memories and longings.
 Such short- and long-term stages mould human feelings into masterpieces of passion, poetry and art.
 These states of mind, that linger as winding pathways in the psyche are amenable to computational techniques and can act as AI based self learning programs and as leading indicator of the impending curvature of relations.
 These pathways have an origin, a destination and numerous contours in between.
 Path finding and routing algorithms are applicable and the software and database techniques become applicable to the content-management and to the relationships between the numerous aspects of the personalities of any interacting social object(s) with the other or many others.